Lucaskp96/RecipeAPP/README.md

 This is a simple recipe app implementation using some of the basic tools and features of Kotlin and Android Studio.

--> Facebook social login implementation using Firebase.
+-> Facebook social login implementation using Firebase. <br>
--> Consumption of recipepuppy API for getting recipes.
+-> Consumption of recipepuppy API for getting recipes. <br>
--> Search implementation.
+-> Search implementation. <br>
--> Grid implementation for favorites layout.
+-> Grid implementation for favorites layout. <br>
--> Basic menu options to do transactions between layouts.
+-> Basic menu options to do transactions between layouts. <br>